jay-pm/AI-concepts/LLM concepts/LLM intro.md

 model.update_based_on_feedback(ranked_responses)
 Significance of RLHF: This technique allows LLMs to refine their understanding and generation of human-like text, making them more effective for a wide range of applications.
 By incorporating human feedback into the training process, RLHF unlocks the full potential of LLMs, ensuring their outputs are not only accurate but also contextually relevant and coherent.

+Ethical concerns and environmental impacts of developing and using Large Language Models (LLMs).
+The lesson highlighted the importance of ethical practices in AI, focusing on:

+Transparency Risk: The challenge in understanding how LLMs arrive at specific outputs.
+This lack of transparency can obscure biases, errors, or misuse within the model.
+For example, an LLM predicting disease outcomes must be able to explain its reasoning to support informed treatment decisions.
+Accountability Risk: The difficulty in assigning responsibility for LLMs' actions.
+This includes determining who is liable if a model provides incorrect or harmful advice, highlighting the need for clear accountability in AI deployment.
+Information Hazards: The risks associated with spreading harmful information, including content generation that is offensive, spreads misinformation, or is used maliciously.
+An example is an LLM suggesting a harmful diet plan without scientific backing.
+Environmental Impact: The significant energy and resources required to train LLMs, leading to substantial carbon emissions and environmental degradation.
+The lesson discussed the ecological footprint of LLMs, emphasizing the need for renewable energy sources and energy-efficient technologies to mitigate these impacts.
+Additionally, you explored responsible practices for LLM development, focusing on addressing ethical concerns, ensuring transparency, mitigating misuse risks, preventing misinformation propagation, and considering the environmental impact of model training.